What is VAT exempt?

 Definition of a VAT exempt

 Some sales of goods and services are exempt from VAT.
 That means if you sell these goods and services you won’t charge your customers any VAT, and if you buy them there will be no VAT to reclaim.

 If you make some exempt sales, you can’t reclaim VAT on any costs you incur while making those sales.
 For example, a doctor’s surgery won’t be able to reclaim VAT on its accountancy fees, because services provided by a doctor are exempt from VAT.

 If your business only makes VAT exempt sales, it’s not allowed to register for VAT.

 Don’t get confused between zero-rated VAT and VAT exempt sales.
-Zero-rated sales are VATable sales - it’s just the rate of VAT on them is 0%!
+Zero-rated sales are VATable sales with a VAT rate of 0%.

 Examples of VAT exempt goods and services